pnepe6/es6-rollup-boilerplate/README.md

     npm install

 ##### Test

 Test with eslint and jest

     npm run test

 ##### Build

 Build the dist and lib folders

     npm run build

-Generate Readme page
+Generate readme page

-1/ Install Node Bootstrap Readme Docs:
+1/ Install `node-bootstrap-readme-docs`:

     npm install -g readme-docs

-2/ Generate Readme build in your folder containing Readme.md, it will generate automaticaly a new build folder with exportable readme page.
+2/ Readme generate build in your folder containing `README.md`, it will generate automaticaly a new `build` folder with exportable readme page in the same directory.

     readme-docs